MicrosoftDocs/azure-security-docs/articles/key-vault/managed-hsm/key-attestation.md

 ## Key Attestation process

 The key attestation process has six steps:

-- Downloading the Python scripts from our HSM vendor Marvell's website and our GitHub repo
+- Downloading the Python scripts from Marvell's website and our GitHub repo
 - Retrieving key attestation data from the HSM via Azure CLI
 - Extracting attestation blob and certificates
 - Verifying the key's authenticity with a certificate chain